 The responsibilities for general administration of the Plan are entrusted to a Board of Trustees made up of three elected police officers, three elected firefighters, the Executive Director of Financial Services for the City of Mobile and two members appointed by the governing body of the City of Mobile.
-The Plan's assets are held in trust by The Bank of New York Mellon.
+The Plan's assets are held in trust by The Bank of New York Mellon through March 1, 2017 and with Wells Fargo effective March 1, 2017 through year end September 30, 2017.
 Plan benefit provisions were established and may be amended by the Plan's Board of Trustees subject to approval by the City of Mobile City Council.
 Cost of living adjustments may be provided by the Plan's Board of Trustees after consultation with its actuary and other advisors.
 Contribution requirements were established and may be amended subject to approval by the Board of Trustees and the City of Mobile City Council.